lawrencembise/RafikiChat/README.md

 1. Start the application:
     ```bash
-    npm start
+    go run main.go
     ```

-2. Open your browser and navigate to `http://localhost:3000` to access the Mazungumzo interface.
+2. Open your browser and navigate to `http://localhost:3000` to access the RafikiChat interface.

 ## Usage

 1. **User Authentication**
-   - Log in using your social media accounts to authorize Mazungumzo to access your messages.
+   - Log in using your social media accounts to authorize RafikiChat to access your messages.

 2. **Messaging**
    - Use the unified chat interface to send and receive messages across all connected platforms.